kpuka/SIMAH/_pages/consulting.md

 author_profile: true
 ---

 Since 2017 I have worked as an independent statistical consultant, and as a statistician for academic (e.g. Department of Medicine, Western University) and nonprofit community organizations (e.g. The Brain Recovery Project).
 Through these experiences I have worked closely with a broad range of clients, providing scientific expertise, and clearly explaining technical concepts and communicating results.
-I have extensive experience designing and implementing a variety of study designs, including randomized controlled trials, cohort, cross-sectional, and case-control studies, and systematic reviews.
-In addition, I am proficient with advanced data analysis and interpreting results of various statistical approaches, including generalized linear models, multi-level (mixed) models, growth curve modeling, structural equation modeling, scale development, meta-analytic methods, and unsupervised machine learning.
-I am proficient with R, SAS, STATA, SPSS, and MPlus.
+I am experienced with a variety of 1) *study designs*, including randomized controlled trials, cohort, cross-sectional, and case-control studies, and systematic reviews, and 2) *statistical methods*, including generalized linear models, multi-level (mixed) models, growth curve modeling, structural equation modeling, scale development, meta-analytic methods, and unsupervised machine learning.
+Notably, *I am proficient at conveying technical details clearly and simply in accessible language*.

 I provide individual statistical and methodological consulting services, and can assist with:
 * Study Design